 Deer Hunting: 6 Tips To Kill A Big Buck On Opening Day

 Can you believe it?
-If deer season hasn’t already begun for you in your state, it’s surely close.
+If deer hunting season hasn’t already begun for you in your state, it’s surely close.
 For most of us, early bow season begins in September and with that being right around the corner, it’s time to make sure you’re ready.
 If you don’t hunt until the gun season, you can still catch a good few pointers from this as well.

 If you take your whitetail hunting as serious as I do, there really isn’t any “days off” during the year.
 I manage over 2,700 acres of property and hunt over 25,000 acres of public land every year.
 As the hunting memes come back on social media and the mechanical versus fixed blade broadhead questions hit every hunting group again, I always feel as though I’m not ready.
 Truth is, I have never been and never will be.